Volunteer in Valencia, Spain — Teaching, Childcare, Special Needs & Medical Internship with Abroad Escape.

 Accommodation & Meals

 Breakfast, lunch and dinner are provided daily by your host family.
 Meals typically reflect Spanish home cooking with fresh vegetables, seafood, rice, local meats and seasonal produce.
+Portions are hearty and dietary needs can be accommodated with prior notice.
+Tap water in Valencia is safe to drink.

 Breakfast: Toast with the following options:: tomato, olive oil, ham, cheese, avocado, jam, butter or honey.
 Yogurt, cornflakes and biscuits..
 Tea, coffee with milk or hot chocolate.